 I have found that most QA job descriptions require some knowledge of the Software Development Life Cycle (SDLC).
 While a prospective employer won’t expect you to be an expert on the SDLC for your first QA position, they would certainly value any knowledge you have on the subject.
 A basic understanding of software development processes could also be listed as a requirement or a “nice to have” skill.
 The Agile methodology is the most popular process being used today and experience working in an agile software development environment is highly sought after.
 If you have not worked in this environment (which you likely haven’t if you are seeking your first QA position), then it would be beneficial to learn about the methodology and what it means for QA and software testing.
 A good start would be to understand the difference between the agile software development model and the waterfall model.
-Adopting Agile Methodology – Tips For Success has brief descriptions of both, and Agile Testing takes you through to a number of articles about the process.
+Our Agile Testing section takes you through to a number of articles about the process.

 Trying to land your first job can be pretty overwhelming.
 At times it feels like you can’t get hired without experience, but you can’t gain experience without getting hired.
 It’s often the dilemma with any industry.
 What you can do is make yourself and your resume/CV more attractive.
 Follow my advice above, add in some patience, and you will find yourself gaining valuable experience in your first official entry-level QA role.